anothergeorgecoldham/anothergeorgecoldham/README.md

 ### Upcoming Talks

-**September 2021** Perth Microsoft Security Meetup : *Migrating to Defender 365 – It’s so simple, right?*

-**September 2021** BSidesPerth : *Application Consent Persistent access for the good and bad!!*

-**October 2021** AISA Branch Forum: *Application Consent Persistent access for the good and bad!!*
+**November 2021** [AISA Perth Sec](https://www.aisa.org.au/Public/Events/Conferences/Perth%20Conference%202021/Perth-Conference-2019.aspx?WebsiteKey=f9fae671-69a2-4102-8f2f-cc24ed48d26c&hkey=c50765bf-01f3-480d-8d88-3909da488585&PerthSEC_2021=2#PerthSEC_2021) : The Essential eight - a light hearted review of the controls and why you didn't implement them.
+**November 2021** [BIAP 2021 WA Cyber Security Leadership Summit](https://biapac.com/events/wa-cyber-leadership-summit) : A look at Insider Risk
+**December 2021** [Latency Conference](https://www.latencyconf.io) : Ultimate Robot and Azure Percept Project @ Microsoft Stand

 ### Completed Talks and Workshops

+**November 2021** South Metro TAFE Open Day : *Industry and career guidance for students* Supported the Empired stand at this event to provide career guidance with interested students, explain about Empired and encourage good candiates to consider Empired as a place of work.
+Discuss Microsoft Certification as a viable training pathway post TAFE.

+**October 2021** [AISA Branch Forum](https://www.aisa.org.au/Public/Public/Branches/Perth/Perth_Branch.aspx): *Application Consent Persistent access for the good and bad!!*
+The same application consent talk for BSidesPerth explaining how Application Consent is used, its relationship with OAUTH and authentication, profiled risk with Application Consent in the corporate environment, how to monitor and how to defend against the bad guys doing things.

 **September 2021** [BSidesPerth](https://www.bsidesperth.com.au) : *Application Consent Persistent access for the good and bad!!*
 Discussed reworked application consent talk for BSidesPerth explaining how Application Consent is used, its relationship with OAUTH and authentication, profiled risk with Application Consent in the corporate environment, how to monitor and how to defend against the bad guys doing things.
 I also snuck in a locknote as it was the end of the day and that was great!
 [Youtube link here](https://www.youtube.com/watch?v=H5Xrr7xBKY8)